This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Hippotherapy is an alternative form of therapy that utilizes horses and equine equipment to help children with cerebral palsy.
-Hippotherapy can help a child improve physical functioning and mobility.
+Hippotherapy benefits children with cerebral palsy in several ways.
+Hippotherapy is a type of therapy that utilizes horses and can help a child improve physical functioning and mobility.
 It can also help children with cerebral palsy cope with emotional challenges and build self-confidence.

 Physicians usually recommend traditional forms of therapy to a child with cerebral palsy, such as physical and occupational therapy.
-These therapies help strengthen muscles, improve balance and flexibility, and help your child with everyday living tasks.
+These therapies help strengthen muscles, improve balance and flexibility, and support your child as they develop the skills to complete tasks of daily living.

 However, numerous alternative therapies benefit children with cerebral palsy, including hippotherapy.
 Hippotherapy was introduced to the public during the 1960s overseas, but it gradually made its way to the United States after word got out regarding the massive benefits it produces.